 If you have more than one pension scheme, the maximum you can ask The People’s Pension to pay would be the amount of your pension savings that went above the annual allowance in The People’s Pension only.

 We’re unable to provide advice on your personal tax circumstances.
 If you’re unsure about the tax implications, we recommend you seek independent financial advice – you may be charged for this service.
-If you don’t have one already, you can find an adviser at www.unbiased.co.uk.
+If you don’t have one already, you can find an adviser via unbiased.co.uk or moneyhelper.org.uk.
+You should check the adviser is regulated by the Financial Conduct Authority (FCA) by visiting the Financial Services Register at register.fca.org.uk.
+This gives you greater protection if things go wrong.